docker/docs/engine/context/aci-integration.md

 ### Manual install

-You can download the Docker ACI Integration CLI from [latest release](https://github.com/docker/aci-integration-beta/releases/latest).
+You can download the Docker ACI Integration CLI from the [latest release](https://github.com/docker/aci-integration-beta/releases/latest){: target="_blank" class="_"} page.

 You will then need to make it executable: